 By the later 1520s Sir Henry began to ease out of public life.
-He stood down as master of the jewels in 1524, and founded a chantry at Milton in Kent in that year; by 1528 he resigned as treasurer of the king's chamber and was succeeded by Sir Brian Tuke.
+He stood down as master of the jewels in 1524, and was granted a recently dissolved chantry at Milton in Kent, which he then refounded, in that same year.
+By 1528 he resigned as treasurer of the king's chamber and was succeeded by Sir Brian Tuke.
 By 1533 his retirement was complete, and his health was failing.
 In that year his son Thomas deputized for him as ewerer at the coronation of Anne Boleyn.
 From his retirement in Allington he learned of his son's imprisonment in May 1536, and wrote to thank both Cromwell and the king for his release.
 He died on 10 November of that year.
 His will provides for his burial at Milton 'nere unto dame Anee my wyfe' (TNA: PRO, PROB 11/26, fols.
 49v–50r) and for the continuance of his chantry there.
 A portrait by Holbein survives in the Louvre, and another, showing the cat supposed to have fed him during his imprisonment, is in the possession of the earl of Romney.

 Sir Thomas Wyatt: early years and marriage